Adam Cramer, Executive Director

 After practicing big firm environmental law in Washington, D.C., Adam directed his legal skills to help kayakers and climbers with some of their conservation and access matters.
 Adam began leading Outdoor Alliance in 2006 and has transformed Outdoor Alliance from a clever idea into a vibrant new organization with the ability to inform and shape public lands policy at multiple levels of policy creation and implementation.
 Adam lives with his young family in Bethesda, Maryland, is an expert whitewater kayaker, avid climber and mountain biker.

-Louis is a lawyer based in Hood River, Oregon, and runs OA's policy program.
-As Policy Counsel, Louis monitors national policy developments, facilitates coordination among member organizations, and leads OA advocacy work with research and policy content.
+Louis is a lawyer based in Hood River, Oregon, and runs Outdoor Alliance's policy program.
+As Policy Director, Louis monitors national policy developments, facilitates coordination among member organizations, and leads Outdoor Alliance advocacy work with research and policy content.
 Louis is a world-class whitewater kayaker and enthusiastic mountain biker and backcountry skier.

 Tania Lown-Hecht, Communications Director

 Tania received her PhD in English from the University of Illinois, where she studied space and geography.
 While in graduate school, she started a blog that garnered over a quarter million hits a month, leading her to discover a love for content development and design that eventually led her out of academia and into nonprofit work.
 Tania leads communications at Outdoor Alliance, where she gets to tell the funny and engaging stories of why people love getting outside through our campaigns, social media, website, newsletters, and emails.
 Tania lives in DC and is passionate about the slowest-speed outdoor activities, including hiking, camping, backpacking, and cross-country skiing.